JasonRawlins/Gedcom/README.md

 		2 DATE 31 Dec 1999
 		2 PLAC San Diego, California, USA

-There are five distinct records here.
+There are five records here:
 1. The INDI record itself.
-2. The INDI record has four sub records: NAME, SEX, FAMC, and BIRT.
+2. The INDI record has four subrecords: NAME, SEX, FAMC, and BIRT.
-3. The NAME record has three sub records: GIVN, SURN, and SOUR.
+3. The NAME record has three subrecords: GIVN, SURN, and SOUR.
 4. The SEX record has one sub record: SOUR.
 5. The FAMC record has no sub records.
 6. The BIRT record has two sub records: DATE, PLAC